nishattasnin/nishattasnin/README.md

   - Contributed to the development of AwazZ AI's intelligence.

 - 💡 I’m curious about ...Natural Language Processing.
-- 📖 I’m currently learning ...Python, Flask, and Backend.
+- 📖 I’m currently learning ...Python, Flask , and Backend.
 - ❄️ I’m looking to collaborate on ...Open Source Projects.
 - 📫 How to reach me ...nishattasnin02@gmail.com